gustavoper/tictactoe-challenge-laravel/README.md

 In other times, you can get a "access denied" error when building your container on ```./setup```.
 This can be solved modifying folder "storage" privileges.

+Testing coverage is not 100% but they cover some critical scenarios.